Sharpness of the percolation transition in the two-dimensional contact process

-Let $\cal C$ be a cluster (including the partial information given above).
-Now consider, for both parameter values ($q$ and $q'$) the conditional distribution of the precise configuration for $\cal C$, i.e. the types ($*$, $\leftarrow$, $\rightarrow$, $\uparrow$ or $\downarrow$) and precise locations of all particles in $\cal C$, given the partial information.
-The two conditional distributions can be coupled by the following natural procedure which gives two `typical realizations' (one for each of the two parameter values) of the precise configuration.
+Let $\mathcal C$ be a cluster in the sense given in the remark above.
+Now consider for both parameter values, $q$ and $q'$, the conditional distribution of the precise configuration for $\mathcal C$, that is, the types ($*$, $\leftarrow$, $\rightarrow$, $\uparrow$ or $\downarrow$) and precise locations of all particles in $\mathcal C$, given the partial information.
+The two conditional distributions can be coupled by the following natural procedure which gives two ``typical realizations'' (one for each of the two parameter values) of the precise configuration.

-The first step in this procedure is to assign, with equal probabilities ($1/4$), a {\em tentative} $\leftarrow$, $\rightarrow$, $\uparrow$ or $\downarrow$ to each particle (independent of the other particles) of $\cal C$.
-The interpretation is that {\em if} eventually a particle is chosen to represent an arrow, the type of arrow is exactly its above mentioned tentative one.
-We also assign to each particle $i$, independent of the other particles, a random variable $U_i$, uniformly distributed on $(0,1)$.
+The first step in this procedure is to assign to each particle $i$, independent of the other particles, a random variable $U_i$ uniformly distributed on $(0,1)$.
 These variables will be used below to decide if a particle corresponds with an arrow or with a $*$.